FinnTiger10/finntiger10.github.io/README.md

 # Coblitzde-Website
-The website for the coblitzde website.
+The code for the coblitzde website.